There it is, your magnum opus. You’ve created a piece of B2B content full of key industry facts, figures and data.

-43. Press releases pitched to media: Press releases do work, but they need to have a hook and get the message across instantly.
+43. Press releases pitched to media: Press releases do work, but they need a hook to instantly get the message across.
 Use key data that you’re creating content around to get noticed.
 Even journalists want you to know how to write a good one.

 44. Press release syndicated on a newswire: You don’t just have to send those releases to journalists.
 Sending them to newswires focused on your industry can increase your chances of exposure.

 45. Email newsletter: Collate your content into a series of emails; great for piquing interest and nurturing prospects.
-The AIDA model will show you how to create effective emails.
+The AIDA model will show you how to create compelling emails.

 47. Guest byline on news site: If you strongly feel your content is newsworthy there’s every chance it could be featured on a news site with a byline backlink.
 Increase your odds with a native approach.

-48. Guest blog on other site: Similarly, repurposing your content into a guest post on a blog can enhance your natural link portfolio.
+48. Guest blog on other sites: Similarly, repurposing your content into a guest post on a blog can enhance your natural link portfolio.
 Use BuzzStream to find those blogs.

-49. Live event and online speaking slot: If your content is being shared and talked about, enhance its and your own authority by speaking at live events and online slots to discuss how you came to your conclusions.
+49. Live event and online speaking slot: If your content is being shared and talked about, enhance your authority by speaking at live events and online slots to discuss how you came to your conclusions.

-50. Analyst interview and report: Put your findings down in an article or blog and share it with prospects and the media.
+50. Analyst interview and report: Put your findings down in an article or blog and share them with prospects and the media.
 Your methods are working.
 Amplify why they work.

 You can generate some serious leads at B2B events.

-There’s no reason at all that you can’t use the content you’ve been creating to complement a B2B event, or even base the event around in the first place.
-That includes emails to nurture leads; eBook handouts; infographics as posters; interviews to an audience and much more.
+There’s no reason that you can’t use the content you’ve been creating to complement a B2B event or even base the event around in the first place.
+That includes emails to nurture leads, eBook handouts; infographics as posters; interviews with an audience, and more.

-Events present a great opportunity to solve prospects’ problems one-on-one, as Seattle-based Tableau do.
+Events present an excellent opportunity to solve prospects’ problems one-on-one, as Seattle-based Tableau does.
 At their annual Tableau Conference, they start with a feature called “Devs On Stage”.

 It’s not just a way for engineers to showcase their latest software; attendees can arrange to book personal time with developers to discuss issues they may be having.

-Developers provide a friendly experience, get closer to customers, and can point them in the direction of B2B content that can solve their problems.
+Developers provide a friendly experience, get closer to customers, and point them in the direction of B2B content to solve their problems.

 Healthymagination is also a great B2B experiential example.
-GE created the Healthymagination event to showcase different healthcare environments and allowed doctors to share their stories and how GE’s solutions help them to a large audience.
+GE created the Healthymagination event to showcase different healthcare environments.
+It allowed doctors to share their stories and how GE’s solutions help a large audience.

 58. Bespoke seminar/event: Why not create an event of your own?
 70% of prospects become regular customers after attending an experiential event.
 What are you waiting for?

-59. Live streamed online event: If you don’t have the budget to host a large event, you can host one online for free.
-Leverage your Twitter and Facebook followers to stream live on those channels for free.
+59. Live streamed online event: If you don’t have the budget to host a large event you can host one online for free.
+Even better, leverage your Twitter and Facebook followers to stream live on those channels for free.

-60. Workshop: A workshop can be more structured than a live event, and lets you pass on your knowledge to a smaller audience.
-Package blogs and print of eBooks to give away to support your lessons.
+60. Workshop: A workshop can be more structured than a live event and lets you pass on your knowledge to a smaller audience.
+Package blogs and print eBooks to give away to support your lessons.

 61. Live and on-demand webinar: Or, you can host an online workshop for free through a webinar.
-There are lots of free services to use, and you can email attendees links to content assets afterwards.
+There are many free services to use and you can email attendees links to content assets afterwards.

 62. Live chat: Chatbots are a brilliant way to share content with site visitors without you being there.
 They can instantly answer questions and direct people to your content.
 Drift is one of the better platforms to use.